carbon-language/carbon-lang/flang/documentation/Overview.md

 # Overview of Compiler Phases

-Each phases produces correct output or fatal errors.
+Each phase produces correct output or fatal errors.

 ## Prescan and Preprocess